-The building is located in a residential area and is detached with concrete floors, three storeys and is brick built with a pitched and tiled roof.
+Secular 1940s building with what appears to be a red engineer brick construction frog-up with thin mortar lines, Dorma roofed flat, pitched timber tiled roof, concrete foundation floors, wooden internal upper floors, solid masonry internal walls.
 The basic construction of the building is that of load bearing blockwork external walls with internal block load bearing partition walls forming compartmentation between the apartments.
-All the internal walls are dry-lined in plasterboard.
-The structural floor construction is that of a concrete beam and block type with a floating chipboard deck above and plasterboard ceilings below (supported off battens to the soffit of the structural floor).
-The roof gives the visual appearance of an upper flats compartmentation continues throughout.
+All the internal walls are drylined in plasterboard.
+The structural floor construction is that of concrete beam and block type with a floating chipboard deck above and plasterboard ceilings below (supported off battens to the soffit of the structural floor).
+The roof gives the visual appearance is that of a upper flats compartmentation continues throughout.

-Number of Floors Number of Occupants
+Number of Floors 3.

-10 variable.

-People Especially at Risk Stairways
+People Especially at Risk None observed at the time.

-None reported.
-1.